amymlee/henrymeds/README.md

 }
 ```

-For POST /provider/availabilities, the provider must provide a valid providerId and the specified time ranges in ISO format in the request body:
+For `POST /provider/availabilities`, the provider must provide a valid providerId and the specified time ranges in ISO format in the request body:
 ```
 {
     "provider_id": 1,